trujunzhang/App-1.4.26-2-fixed/README.md

 3. Install the certificate as CA certificate from the settings.
 On the Android emulator, this option can be found in Settings > Security > Encryption & Credentials > Install a certificate > CA certificate.
 4. Close the emulator.

-Note - If you want to run app on `https://127.0.0.1:8082`, then just install the certificate and use `adb reverse tcp:8082 tcp:8082` on every startup.
+**Note:** If you want to run app on `https://127.0.0.1:8082`, then just install the certificate and use `adb reverse tcp:8082 tcp:8082` on every startup.

 #### Android Flow
 1. Run `npm run setupNewDotWebForEmulators android`
 2. Select the emulator you want to run if prompted.
 (If single emulator is available, then it will open automatically)
 3. Let the script execute till the message `🎉 Done!`.

-Note - If you want to run app on `https://dev.new.ieatta.com:8082`, then just do the Android flow and use `npm run startAndroidEmulator` to start the Android Emulator every time (It will configure the emulator).
+**Note:** If you want to run app on `https://dev.new.expensify.com:8082`, then just do the Android flow and use `npm run startAndroidEmulator` to start the Android Emulator every time (It will configure the emulator).

 Possible Scenario: